 When most people plan to get a new roof, they don't realize that most roofers won't handle the disposal of their current roof.
 The contractor will rip off the old shingles to prep the roof for new materials, but you'll have to get rid of those shingles yourself.

-You can try loading it all up into a truck and making a few trips to the dump, but renting a dumpster instead will be much easier.
+You can try loading it all up into a truck and making a few trips to the dump, but renting a dumpster instead will be much easier; shingle weight will be real tough on your vehicle if you run the shingles to the landfill yourself.
 You'll need to estimate the weight of the old shingles so you can get a dumpster that's the right size.

 The best way to estimate the weight of your old shingles is by figuring out how many bundles were laid onto your roof.
 You can calculate the bundle amount by using your roof's square footage.
 Each bundle is 33 square feet; if your roof is 1200 square feet, that means you have 36 bundles of shingles.
 The weight of each bundle depends on the type of shingles that you have.
 Here's a breakdown of some common roofing materials: